 Udaipur is something that always evoked a romantic image for me.
-Through the images, I had built in my mind after reading about the Lake Palace Udaipur.
+Through the images, I had built that in my mind after reading about Lake Palace.
 About the beautiful palaces and the royalty.
 Most importantly through its association with the personalities like Maharana Pratap, Rani Padmini, and Meera Bai.
-All belonging to the clan that has ruled Udaipur for centuries.
-In fact, I just learned that they are the longest serving dynasty in the world.
-About 76 generations ruling in continuation.
+All belonging to the clan that has ruled it for centuries.
+In fact, I just learned that they are the longest-serving dynasty in the world longest serving generations ruling in continuation.

-Popular sightseeing options in Udaipur are City Palace, where the Maharanas still live.
-They have converted a part of the palace into a museum which is open to general public.
+Popular sightseeing options here are the City Palace, where the Maharanas still live.
+They have converted a part of the palace into a museum that is open to the general public.
 Another part has been converted into two hotels and in the third part, the royal family continues to live.

-Lake Palace is another famous attraction which is a palace converted into a hotel right in the middle of Lake Pichola.
-You can get a view of this hotel from most areas around the city palace, Lal ghat, Gangaur Ghat and Hanuman ghat.
-Though to visit you have to be a guest of the hotel.
+Lake Palace is another famous attraction, which is a palace converted into a hotel right in the middle of Lake Pichola.
+You can get a view of this hotel from most areas around the city palace, Lal ghat, Gangaur Ghat, and Hanuman Ghat.
+Though to visit you have to be a guest at the hotel.
 The pure white palace does make an impressive sight.
 Especially at night when it is well lit up and gives you a perfect shadow in the water.
-Being surrounded by hills on all sides, Udaipur provides interesting perspectives for shutterbugs.
+Being surrounded by hills on all sides, the city provides interesting perspectives for shutterbugs.
 One can capture sunrise and sunset with silhouettes of heritage buildings.

-There is Bagore ki Haveli, an old royal guest house which has now been converted into a folk art museum.
+Bagore ki Haveli is an old royal guest house that has now been converted into a folk art museum.
 The Haveli hosts a folk dance and music program every evening.
 This was the highlight of my trip to Udaipur.
 I would recommend it to anyone who visits the city.
-The artists, the puppeteer, the chari dancers, the terah taali performance and the bhavai dance are definitely worth a watch.
-The performances are done without any pomp and show in the courtyard of the Haveli.
+The artists, the puppeteer, the Chari dancers, the Terah-Taali performance, and the bhavai dance are definitely worth a watch.
+The performances are done without any pomp and shown in the courtyard of the Haveli.

 There is a garden restaurant which also has a collection of Royal cars over the ages.
 About 20 old vintage cars along with the new experimental solar rickshaws can be viewed here.
 The restaurant serves a Rajasthani thali at a comparatively reasonable price.
-This is another place I would recommend to the visitors of Udaipur.
+This is another place I would recommend to visitors.

 Then there are old bazaars and numerous shops selling artifacts from all over India.
 The miniature paintings and the silver jewelry are the probable items that you can buy.
 Do not forget to bargain as the first price quoted to you is definitely a tourist price.
 Especially if you have a camera hanging around your neck.
-Our guide told us that just like Jaipur is a Pink City, Jodhpur a blue one and Udaipur is a white city.
-In Udaipur, most people like to paint their houses white and that’s how it is a white city.
+Our guide told us that just like Jaipur is a Pink City, Jodhpur is a blue one, and Udaipur is a white city.
+Here, most people like to paint their houses white and that’s how it is called White City.

-Shops around the tourist area are designed to handle international customers.
-They are sold items from around India, most prominently the garments.
+Shops around the tourist areas of the city are designed to handle international customers.
+They sell items from around India, most prominently garments.
 There are a lot of tailor shops that keep the fabric.
 And they can make out any dress from your chosen material.
 Most ubiquitous are the western outfits with Indian fabrics.
-The shop owners are courteous and would willingly explain you the lineage of the merchandise that they are selling.
+The shop owners are courteous and would willingly explain to you the lineage of the merchandise that they are selling.
 You may be lost as an Indian if you try to find the local Rajasthani stuff including food.

 It’s a nice city to visit, with colors of royalty and grandeur all around.
 Preferably visit it during winters.
 You would enjoy it more.